andres-av/Building-Instagram-Database-Model/README.md

 ## 📝Instructions

-Your Job is to update the `src/models.py` file with the code needed to replicate the StarWars data model.
+Your Job is to update the `src/models.py` file with the code needed to replicate the instagram data model.

 The project is using the SQLAlchemy Python library to generate the database.

-- Your project must have a table `User` that will represent your blog users.
-- Your blog users will be able to login and save their favorite planets and characters.
-- The database should store the user favorites.
-- The database should store characters and planets.
-- What other tables do you think a blog like this might have?
+- What tables do you think instagram might have on its database: E.g: Post, User, etc.?
-- What properties should go inside the user? or inside the Character or Favorite table?
+- What properties should go inside the user? or inside the Post table?
-- What are the relationships between those tables?
 - Please add at least 4 models with all of its properties.
-- Generate the `diagram.png` file at the end by running `$ python3 models.py` on the console.
+- Degenerate the diagram.png file at the end by running `$ python3 models.py` on the console.